 Despite challenges such as the computational demands of larger models, subjective evaluation criteria, and the complexities of contradiction detection, this method shows significant promise for improving the quality of scientific communication across all sections of a paper.
 Furthermore, the findings demonstrate that prompt engineering can unlock the full potential of resource-efficient models like Gemma-7b-it, offering a cost-effective and accessible solution for enhancing academic writing.

-As previously mentioned in section 6, Future research can build upon these findings by addressing challenges such as extending the method to other sections of scientific papers, incorporating multilingual support, and enabling personalized adjustments to match individual author styles.
+As previously mentioned in section 6, future research can build upon these findings by addressing challenges such as extending the method to other sections of scientific papers, incorporating multilingual support, and enabling personalized adjustments to match individual author styles.
 Integrating user feedback into the optimization process will enable real-time improvements and adaptability, ensuring broader applicability of the method.
 Additionally, ethical considerations, such as maintaining originality and preventing over-reliance on AI tools, are crucial to ensuring the responsible integration of AI in scientific writing.

 Ultimately, this study reaffirms that AI-assisted writing tools, when used appropriately, can complement creativity and critical thinking in scientific writing.
 By fostering clarity, accessibility, and impact, these tools can significantly enhance the quality of academic communication.